Hungarian Timed Text Style Guide

 - Numbers with five or more digits should be written with a space (not with a comma) before the last three digits.

-- Hours and minutes can be separated by a period or colon: 10.00
+- Hours and minutes are separated by a period: 10.00

 - Use double quotation marks (" ") without spaces for regular quotations.

-- Use single quotation marks (‘ ‘) for quotes within quotes, ie „Steve azt mondta: 'Minden rendben.'”
+- Use single quotation marks (‘ ‘) for quotes within quotes: "Steve azt mondta: 'Minden rendben.'"

 - Punctuation should be included within the quotation marks if the quote is an independent clause and outside if it’s not.